 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Shakshuka is a spicy tomato and poached egg dish originally from North Africa.
-It is now popular all over the Middle East and has made it's way to America too!
-This is a delicious spicy, Spanish version using fresh eggs, chorizo, Cotija cheese, and cilantro.
-The eggs are nestled in a bed of spicy tomatoes and cooked to perfection in the oven!
+It is now popular all over the Middle East and has made it's way to America, too.
+This is a delicious, spicy Mexican version using fresh eggs, chorizo, Cotija cheese, and cilantro.
+The eggs are nestled in a bed of spicy tomatoes and cooked to perfection in the oven.

-Serve up this savory egg dish with a large hunk of crusty bread or any kind of toast you have on hand.
+Serve up this savory egg dish with a large chunk of crusty bread or any kind of toast you have on hand.
 It is perfect for dipping into the spicy tomato sauce.

-The chorizo adds lots of great Spanish flavor to the dish.
-You can replace it with other sausage if you wish.
-You also may wish to add spices such as cumin to the tomatoes!
+The chorizo adds lots of great flavor to the dish.
+You can replace it with another sausage if you wish or add spices such as cumin to the tomatoes.